arlindohall/arlindohall.github.io/_root/index.md

 ---
-title: Miller Hall
+title: About Me
 description: The home page of my personal website describes who I am,
     what I do, and some of my latest projects.
 ---

-Miller Hall
+About Me
 =====

 I am a software developer and tinkerer based in Herndon, Virginia.